Chapter 5: Bayesian Inference

 Convergence Diagnostics

-• Identify and remedy convergence failures
+• Apply a systematic diagnostic workflow to identify and remedy convergence failures

 Model Comparison

-• Interpret model comparison results with appropriate uncertainty
+• Interpret model comparison results with appropriate uncertainty and practical judgment

 Hierarchical Models

-• Specify hierarchical models for grouped or clustered data
+• Specify hierarchical models for grouped or clustered data using exchangeability assumptions

-• Assess when hierarchical structure improves inference
+• Assess when hierarchical structure improves inference and connect shrinkage to regularization in Chapter 3